zack-schmidt/omnicalc_params/README.md

     - If I submit that form, I should see the square of the number that I entered.
  - If I visit the URL [http://localhost:3000/square_root/new](http://localhost:3000/square_root/new), I should see a form with a label and an input to enter a number.
     - If I submit that form, I should see the square root of the number that I entered.
+ - If I visit the URL [http://localhost:3000/payment/new](http://localhost:3000/payment/new), I should see a form with labels and inputs to enter three values, an **annual interest rate in basis points, or hundredths of a percent**, a number of years, and a principal amount.
+    - If I submit that form, I should see the monthly loan payment due given the values that I entered.
  - If I visit the URL [http://localhost:3000/random/new](http://localhost:3000/random/new), I should see a form with labels and inputs to enter two numbers, a minimum and a maximum.
     - If I submit that form, I should see a random number that falls between the numbers that I entered.
- - If I visit the URL [http://localhost:3000/payment/new](http://localhost:3000/payment/new), I should see a form with labels and inputs to enter three values, an **annual interest rate in basis points, or hundredths of a percent**, a number of years, and a principal amount.
-    - If I submit that form, I should see the monthly loan payment due given the values that I entered.

-#### Your task: Implement these features.

-## Extra challenges

  - Add a link to the random number results page to **instantly** calculate a new random number _from within the same range_, without the user having to re-enter the minimum and maximum into the form again.

+## Part III: More Practice

  - Add a link to each results page to go back and perform a new calculation.
  - Add global navigation to get from calculator to calculator.
+ - Implement the following calculators (without styling):

+## Extra challenges

  - [Bootstrap it](http://getbootstrap.com/components/#panels) to make it look like [the real Omnicalc](http://omnicalc-target.herokuapp.com/).
 We've already connected `bootstrap.css` and [Font Awesome](http://fontawesome.io/icons/) for you, so you can just start using them.